magiclab/MotiveCapturedVolume/README.md

 # MotiveCapturedVolume
 Tool to compute the volume captured by a group of Optitrack cameras.

-The captured volume is computed diving the workspace in voxels, which are individually tested against the frustum of each camera.
+The captured volume is computed dividing the workspace in voxels, which are individually tested against the frustum of each camera.
 From the GUI, a user can set voxel definition and minimum number of cameras from which a voxel needs to be seen.

 The application is able to export point clouds and 3D models in PLY format.